 If irritation occurs, it can be soothed with aloe vera, or cold-pressed castor oil, or comfrey salve.
 All of these substances are safe (and usually beneficial) to be applied on top of the DMSO, once the DMSO layer has dried.
 It can be VERY itchy as it’s drying though, so be prepared and know that it’s normal.

 Because DMSO is a sulfer-containing compound, a garlic body odor is a natural consequence of usage, but disappears rapidly after usage is stopped.
 Some people find this smell very strong and are bothered by it, others cannot smell it at all.
 Usually the person using DMSO smells nothing.
-If you are allergic to sulfa drugs may still be able use DMSO, see this article for clarification and then consult your physician.
+If you are allergic to sulfa drugs you may still be able use DMSO, see this article for clarification and then consult your physician.

 Reference: (1,2,3) “DMSO Nature’s Healer: How to Use DMSO to Relieve Pain, Increase Circulation, Repair Tissue Damage, and Fight Degenerative Diseases” by Dr. Morton Walker.
 This book contains specific instructions on exactly how to use DMSO for a wide range of disorders along with many clinical trials.